The Foundation is happy to announce two openings for the

 and across teams.

-- have motivation to identify issues, innovate solutions, and
+- Be motivated to identify issues, innovate solutions, and

 continuously improve practice.